-6.1 IU PolarGrid Cluster
+A. IU PolarGrid Cluster

 IU PolarGrid cluster [11] uses a Fat-Tree topology to connect compute nodes.
 The nodes are split into sections of 42 nodes which are then tied together with 10 GigE to a Cisco Nexus core switch.
 For each section, nodes are connected with 1 GigE to an IBM System Networking Rack Switch G8000.
-This forms a 2level Fat-Tree structure with the first level of 10 GigE connections and the second level of 1 GigE connections (See Figure 5).
-For computing capacity, each compute node in PolarGrid uses a 4-core 8-thread Intel Xeon CPU E5410 2.33 GHz processor.
+This forms a 2-level Fat-Tree structure with the first level of 10 GigE connections and the second level of 1 GigE connections.
+For computing capacity, each compute node in PolarGrid uses a 4-core 8-thread Intel Xeon CPU

+E5410 2.33 GHz processor.
 The L2 cache size per core is 12 MB.
 Each compute node has 16 GB total memory.

 The bottleneck of this topology is that inter-switch communication is through the one and only core switch and the connection is limited to 10 GigE.
-As a result, reducing the number of inter-switch communication times is considered the highest priority in design of efficient collective communication algorithms for a fat-tree topology.
+As a result, reducing the number of interswitch communication times is considered the highest priority in design of efficient collective communication algorithms for a fattree topology.

-6.2 Broadcasting
+B. Broadcasting

-We test the following methods: chain method in Twister, MPI_BCAST in Open MPI 1.4.1 [32], and the broadcasting method in MPJ Express 0.38 [33].
-We also compare the current Twister chain broadcasting method with other designs such as chain method without topology awareness and simple broadcasting as a means to show the efficiency of the new nodes under 2 switches, 75 nodes with 3 switches, 100 nodes with 4 switches, 125 nodes with 5 switches, and 150 nodes with 5 switches.
+We compared chain method with MPI_BCAST in Open MPI 1.4.1 [25].
+We also compare the current chain broadcasting method with other designs such as chain method without topology awareness and simple broadcasting as a means to show the efficiency of the new method.

+We measure the broadcasting time from the start of calling the broadcasting method to the end of the calling return.
+We test the performance of broadcasting from a small scale to a medium large scale.
+The range includes 1 node, 25 nodes with 1 switch, 50 nodes under 2 switches, 75 nodes with 3 switches, 100 nodes with 4 switches, 125 nodes with 5 switches, and 150 nodes with 5 switches.
 The tests are for different data size, including 0.5 GB (500MB), 1 GB, and 2 GB.
 Each result is the average of 10 executions.
 There are only milliseconds of differences between execution times therefore we omit the error in the following charts.

 Figure 6 shows the comparison between chain method and MPI_BCAST method in Open MPI.
 The time cost of the new chain method is stable as the number of processes increases.
 This matches the broadcasting formula (3) and we can conclude that with proper implementation, the actual performance of the chain method can achieve near constant execution time.
-Besides, the new method achieves 20% better performance than MPI_BCAST in Open MPI.
+Besides, the new method achieves 20% better performance than MPI BCAST in Open MPI.